 Take note that the same photo will be reflected on your newly issued PRC ID which will be valid for 3 years.
 So, make sure that the photo you submitted shows how good looking you are.

 There is a chance that your application will not be processed if the photo in your application does not resemble you.
-Your submitted photo has different background other than the required plain white and has shadows.
+Your submitted photo has a different background other than the required plain white and has shadows.
 You are wearing eyeglasses and your ears are covered.

 Step 4: Choose Renewal in the Selection of Transaction